reubs01/reubs01.github.io/_posts/2023-01-26-File-integrity-monitor.md

 layout: post
 ---

-A file integrity monitor (FIM) is a powerful security tool that detects and alerts on any changes made to important files on a computer or network.
+A file integrity monitor (FIM) is a security tool that detects and alerts on any changes made to important files on a computer or network.
 This includes changes to the contents of a file as well as changes to the file's attributes such as permissions, ownership, and timestamps.
-FIMs work by creating a baseline or "fingerprint" of important files, which is used as a reference point to compare against any changes that occur.
+FIMs work by creating a baseline of important files, which is used as a reference point to compare against any changes that occur.
 If a change is detected, the FIM can alert the system administrator or take other actions to mitigate potential security threats.

 ### How the code works

-My code is specifically designed to detect changes to files and configurations by utilizing the following process:
+The code is specifically designed to detect changes to files and config by using the following process:

 ![title](/assets/fim-chart.jpg)